whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Don't give up to soon.
 Keep searching until you find what works for both you and your feline friend.

-And isn't that what you want?
+A good way to start is to get tested.

-Finally, here are some links that can help you find an allergist:
+Here are some links that can help you find an allergist:
 * [ACAAI - Find an Allergist](https://acaai.org/locate-an-allergist){:target="_blank"}
 * [AAAAI - Find an Allergist / Immunologist](http://allergist.aaaai.org/find/){:target="_blank"}